-Extortion (“blackmail”) is obtaining money or property by force or fear.1 Criminal extortion (518 PC) is different from civil extortion.
+Extortion (“blackmail”) is obtaining money or property by force or fear.1 Criminal extortion (Penal Code 518) is different from civil extortion.
 The state can convict defendants just for making a threat.
 But to win a lawsuit, the plaintiff must have paid the defendant.
 Receiving threats is not enough.

 Examples of civil extortion: